 Lauren Bosc (Research Coordinator)

-Lauren Bosc currently works as the Project Coordinator for the Museum Queeries project, as well as for Thinking through the Museum: Difficult Knowledge in Public, based at the University of Winnipeg.
+Lauren Bosc currently works as the Research Coordinator for the Museum Queeries project, as well as for the Centre for Research in Cultural Studies (CRiCS) based at the University of Winnipeg.
 She graduated with a Masters of Arts in Cultural Studies from the University of Winnipeg in 2014 and remains interested in feminist and queer representations of bodies — particularly fat bodies — in the context of film, television, and other media.
-In addition to working in this role, Lauren also served the University of Winnipeg’s Cultural Studies Research Group (CSRG) as lead Research Assistant in 2014-15.

 Angela Failler (Project Co-Leader)